Ian White (ice hockey): Professional

 Without a contract for the 2013–14 season, White signed a professional try-out contract with the Winnipeg Jets, but was released prior to the end of training camp.
 White then played a few games with the Steinbach Huskies senior hockey team before joining Traktor Chelyabinsk in the Kontinental Hockey League (KHL).
 He played just ten games with Chelyabinsk, registering one assist.

 White returned to North America midway into the 2014–15 season and signed a professional try-out contract with the Providence Bruins of the American Hockey League (AHL); however, he was later released by Providence less than a month later.
 He subsequently joined the Milwaukee Admirals and remained with the team until the end of the season.

 On December 30, 2021, the Columbus River Dragons of the Federal Prospects Hockey League announced that they signed White to a contract.

 Legal issues

 White was arrested and charged for impaired driving twice in 2005 and 2006, and later arrested again by Toronto police for driving while his licence was suspended.
 On November 20, 2015, he was arrested at his home in Winnipeg, Manitoba and charged with various weapons offences.

 Personal life

 White is the son of former Steinbach, Manitoba minor hockey coach Allan White, who was Ian's coach and went on to work as a guidance counselor at Steinbach Regional Secondary School.

 White has two children with his wife, Tess.
 The couple separated following the end of his NHL career owing to his difficulties with medication addiction (among others abuse of painkillers during his hockey career).
-White was temporary homeless.
+White was temporarily homeless.
 They are currently estranged.